AlbertWhite/site-v2.0/src/data/blogs/analytics.md

 - Track Page Load Time and Transaction Time
 - Track User Event Response Time (For example, the time between clicking on the payment button until redirecting to the confirmation page)

 [Here](https://github.com/AlbertWhite/WebPerf-with-Google-Analytics) is the project built with Next.js.
-I have created several [pages](https://web-perf-with-google-analytics.now.sh/) to make test secenarios.
+I have created several [pages](https://web-perf-with-google-analytics.now.sh/) to make test scenarios.

 ### 1. Track Page Load Time

 #### Description

-Normally Google analytics is used to user related information and serves in marketing purposes, such as page views, user regions, user behavoirs.
+Normally Google analytics is used to user related information and serves in marketing purposes, such as page views, user regions, user behaviors.
 However, Google analytics can also be used to track page loading time, and other timing related metrics.

 Average page loading time is one of the default tracking metrics in Google analytics (GA for the following content).
-It is in Behavoir > Site Speed > Page Timing.
+It is in Behavior > Site Speed > Page Timing.

 For example, there is a huge loop on the about page, GA can tell us by its longer loading time.